 Where to Find Digital/Social Media Marketer Jobs

 To find a job as a social media or digital marketer, you can look online or in-person.
-The Mexico City economy runs on relationships, so personal networking goes a long way.
+The Mexico City economy runs on relationships, so personal networking goes a long way, and it pays to attend business networking events and expos.
 Explore areas like the Roma Norte or Polanco neighborhoods, which are full of tech firms and startups.

 Attend local digital marketing seminars or meetups.
 You can also look for vacancies on the Careers webpages of companies based in Mexico City, especially those known for their strong digital presence.